Home

 Yes, symbol manipulation is important, but being an accomplished member of a cohesive group is a fundamental pre-requisite to being able to skillfully apply symbol manipulation behaviors to good effect within a particular social context.

-This way of thinking about education means that what is most elementary in elementary education is the social structure in which the children are embedded.
+This way of thinking about education means that the most fundamental element in elementary education should be the social structure in which the children are embedded.

 What kind of social skills are we developing in children when they are embedded in a behavioral dictatorship?